+This Carrot Cauliflower Hummus is on repeat in our house!
 One of the main food groups I missed during Whole30 surprised me.
 I thought that dairy, alcohol, and bread would be the difficult items to forego, but legumes have surprisingly been missed the most!

 When I focus on eating more healthy, I tend to gravitate towards hummus, three bean salad, garbanzo beans (I can eat them right out of the can!), and black beans in salads, tacos, etc.

 One downside to the Whole30 plan is the amount of meat I found myself consuming.
 Legumes are typically a go-to vegetarian protein for me, so I definitely missed them during the Whole30!